Can a WiFi Owner See What Sites I Visit on My Phone?

 Does Incognito Mode Hide My Browsing?

-Again enabling a trust VPN connection remains the most thorough way to keep your traffic fully encrypted and obscure visibility from router monitoring tools as well.
+Using a trusted VPN remains the most complete way to keep your traffic encrypted from local networks.

 Can My Internet Service Provider See My Traffic?